gavinzhang314/cse15l-lab-reports/lab3.md

 ## `-r`: Recursive Searching

 The `-r` (also `-R`) flag recursively searches for matches with the given regular expression in all of the files in a given directory and its subdirectories.
 Therefore, while `grep` usually only accepts a file or list of files as its arguments, `grep -r` accepts directories in addition to files.
 This is useful for searching entire directories without knowing the structure of the directory and its subdirectories.
-For instance, if we wanted to search all files within `written_2/` for the word `Maxwell` without `-r`, we'd have to know that all of the files are either 2 or 3 levels deeper (depending on if they are in `nonfiction/` or `travel_guides/`) and then type `grep "Maxwell" written_2/*/*/* written_2/*/*/*/*`.
+For instance, if we wanted to search all files within `written_2/` for the word "Maxwell" without `-r`, we'd have to know that all of the files are either 2 or 3 levels deeper (depending on if they are in `nonfiction/` or `travel_guides/`) and then type `grep "Maxwell" written_2/*/*/* written_2/*/*/*/*`.
 However, with `-r`, we can simply do the following:

 ```
 $ grep -r "Maxwell" .